tomtomjones/SPOTIFY_API/README.md

-Sure!
-Below is a brief README for your Spotify API project:

 # Spotify API Project

 This project is a Python application that interacts with the Spotify Web API to fetch information about playlists and tracks.
 Playlists are retrieved from a given category, limits can be set in the code.
 The project returns 6 datasets, extracted as csv.gz files.